 Engaging kids in organic gardening from an early age has many benefits: it teaches them about nature, sustainability, the environment, patience, appreciation of food, etc.

 When they are older, gardening will become second nature to them.
 By doing it themselves and watching the plants grow, kids learn faster than any other way.
 Above all, gardening with kids is heaps of fun.

 Our garden isn’t really big.
 We gave up more than half of it to our chickens and started container gardening.
 Kids love it because it is more accessible than our veggie patch.

 The two most exciting moments for them are when the plants sprout from the seeds and harvest.
 From my experience, children are more likely to eat veggies they’ve grown (see the pictures and comments below).

 Our chickens got the leaves (young leaves can be tossed into a salad).
 We had a simple yet very delicious salad of grated fresh beetroot, carrot and Granny Smith apple.
 The only seasoning we used was a bit of lemon juice.
-Colorful and yum!
+Colorful and yummy!

 We’ve planted a few sprouting spuds a couple of months ago.
 Here we’ve dug up the most delicious new potatoes.
 I boiled them and the kids ate them all before they could make it to the plates!

-Beautiful pink colour!
+Beautiful pink color!